mindspore-ai/community/design/meps/MEP-MSLITE.md

 improve privacy and enable smarter applications.

 ### Goals
-- Compatibility: supports MindSpore model, as well as mainstream third-party models, such as TensorFlow lite, Caffe 1.0 and ONNX.
+- Compatibility: supports MindSpore model, as well as mainstream third-party models, such as TensorFlow Lite, Caffe 1.0 and ONNX.
 - High-performance:
 generates small, low power consumption and fast inference target model for various hardware backends.

 - Versatility: supports Harmony, Android and iOS os.
-- Light-weight: small shared library size, should be less than 1 MB, and could be easily deployed on resource limited devices.
+- Light-weight: small shared library size, should be less than 1MB, and could be easily deployed on resource limited devices.

 ### Non-Goals